Snapshot virtual tour

 The park’s swimming area is a human-made pond with a maximum depth of six feet.
-The sandy beach is conveniently located in the picnic area and near the playground and interpretive center.
+The sandy beach is conveniently located in the picnic area and near the interpretive center.

-The Buckmore Dam is the most popular fishing spot in the park.
+The former Buck Moore Dam is the most popular fishing spot in the park.
 It is also a great spot to view waterfowl during spring and fall migrations.

 The park has five camper cabins that are available year-round.
 Each cabin has heat and electricity, and one cabin is handicap accessible.
 Each cabin has its own outdoor picnic table and fire ring, perfect for enjoying a meal with family or friends.